lyons-zhang/lyons-zhang.github.io/_posts/2017-05-04-The-DTFT-and-the-Sampling-Theorem.md

 ##### **Sampling theorem**
 Let $$\{\hat u(f) : [-W, W] \to \Bbb C \}$$ be $$L^2$$ (and thus also $$L^1$$).
 For $$u(t)$$ in (5), let $$T = 1/(2W)$$.
 Then $$u(t)$$ is continuous, $$L^2$$, and bounded by $$u(t) \le \int_{-W}^W |\hat u(f)| df$$.
 Also, for all $$t \in \Bbb R$$,
 <center>$$u(t) = \sum\limits_{-\infty}^{\infty}u(kT) sinc({t-kT \over T})$$</center>
-This says that a baseband-limited function is specified by its *samples intervals* T = 1/(2W).
+This says that a baseband-limited function is specified by its *samples intervals* $$T = 1/(2W)$$.
+The sinc function is nonzero over all noninteger times.
+Recreating the waveform at the receiver from a set of samples thus requires infinite delay(band-limited functions are not time-limited).
+Practically sinc functions can be truncated, but the sinc waveform decays to zero as $$1/t$$, which is impractically slow.
 ##### **Baseband-limited**
 An $$L^2$$ function is **baseband-limited** to $$W$$ if it is the pointwise inverse transform of an $$L^2$$ function $$\hat u(f)$$ that is 0 for $$|f| > W$$.
 Equivalently, it is baseband-limited to $$W$$ if it is **continuous** and its Fourier transform is 0 for $$|f| > 0$$.
 There are other bandlimited functions, limited to $$[−W, W]$$, which are not continuous.
 The sampliing theorem does not hold for these functions.
 ![DTFT]({{ https://github.com/lyons-zhang/lyons-zhang.github.io }}/update/201705/DTFT.png){:.aligncenter}

 Reference:
 1. MIT Opencourse. *6.450 Principles of Digital Communications I*.
 2. Robert G.Gallager.
 (2009). *Principles of Digital Communication* (New York: Cambridge University Press).
 3. Alan V.Oppenheim.
 Alan S.Willsky.
 (1998). *Signals and systems 2nd ed*.
-(China: Prentice-Hall International,Inc)
+(China: Prentice-Hall International,Inc).
+4. Shlomo Engelberg.
+(2008). *Digital Signal Processing An Experimental Approach*.
+(Springer-Verlag London Limited).